sheny2/yicheng.shen/content/projects/Coding/index.md

 draft: false
 event:
 event_url:
-excerpt: This is general portfolio documenting some of the interesting coding work that I have done (both individually and collaboratively) over time.
+excerpt: This is a general portfolio documenting some of the interesting coding works that I have done (both individually and collaboratively) over time.
 No guarantee that they are statistically related.
 featured: true
 layout: single
 location: Northfield, MN